-From here, your doctor will formulate a personalised skincare prescription, which is then compounded by our partner pharmacy and delivered straight to you.
+Simply complete our online consult and share your skin goals with your Australian practitioner.
+From here, your practitioner will formulate a personalised skincare prescription, which is then compounded by our partner pharmacy and delivered straight to you.

-You can track your skin results with Software and check in with your doctor at any time.
+You can track your skin results with Software and check in with your practitioner at any time.